1. How to Write an Academic Cover Letter in the UK

 As an academic, you’re all too familiar with the need to properly present your written work, from undergraduate assignments to conference-paper abstracts and grant proposals.
 Those skills as well as more general attributes like conscientiousness are on display in your academic CV and cover letter.

 Sticking to word limits is also nothing new to you.
 How long should an academic cover letter be?
-A total of about 250–400 words.
+Keep your cover letter short, with a total of about 250–400 words.
 Space your academic cover letter out such that it nicely fills a single A4 page, never more.
 Leave margins at the default 2.5 cm.
 Leave font size at 11–12 points.

 When formatting your cover letter, choose a professional and understated font like Noto, Garamond, Liberation, Arial, or even Calibri.
 Make subtle use of font, line-spacing, and most importantly plenty of white space to maximise the readability of your cover letter.
 For a neat cover letter layout, use bullet points to break up long passages of text where appropriate.